 Nora Chassler was born in Madison, Wisconsin, in 1972, and grew up in New York City.
 She has an undergraduate degree in English from Hunter College, CUNY, in New York, and a Masters in Creative Writing from St Andrews.
 She has worked as a model and a social worker.
 She lives in Edinburgh.

 Her first novel, Miss Thing, was published by Two Ravens Press in 2010.
-Her second, with the ambitious title Grandmother Divided by Monkey Equals Outer Space, was published by Valley Press in 2015.
-A collection of ‘fragments, pensées and table-talk’ titled Madame Bildungsroman’s Optimistic Worldview is forthcoming in July 2017.
+Her second, Grandmother Divided by Monkey Equals Outer Space, was published by Valley Press in 2015.
+A collection of ‘fragments, pensées and table-talk’ titled Madame Bildungsroman’s Optimistic Worldview followed in 2017, and an epic poem, The Minnow Would Be Lost, in October 2020.

 New York City, 1982.
 The Martians – Carrie, Eli, their mother Viv and her teenage boyfriend, Arnie – live in a one- bedroom apartment on the Upper West Side.
 Viv smokes marijuana continually, laying out her bizarre version of reality to anyone who will listen.
 Eleven year-old Carrie’s budding OCD manifests in attention to detail at the expense of the big picture.
 Her angry older brother Eli just wants to make it to a showing of The Shining that isn’t sold out.